Dictionary

 wA:B | shift spectrum along axis A by B ppm (e.g w1:0.4) |

-All tags associated with a spectrum can be provided in the "Project Summary" as comma-separated values.
+All tags associated with a spectrum can be provided in the "Project Storage" as comma-separated values.
 For example, signals in a spectrum with the tags:

 @ALI,w1:0.4